 I show you how to tweak your Landing Pages to meet the needs and expectations of different types of visitor.

-*Those links to Leadpages and Thrive Landing Pages are affiliate links.
-There are other products you can use, but these are the ones I use myself.
+*Thee links to Thrive Architect are affiliate links.
+There are other products you can use, but this is the one I use myself and recommend.
 If you eventually buy a product from them I'll get a commission.
 Consider it the online equivalent of buying me a beer :)

 Find this video helpful?
 Subscribe to the More Clients TV channel on youtube to get more of them: